Requirement for information on medical devices to be in Danish

 4. The name of the institution(s) or healthcare professionals that will be using the device

-5. The rationale for applying for an exemption from the language requirement
+5. A justification for applying for an exemption from the language requirement and the health concerns speaking in favour thereof

 6. A statement from the institution, clinic, healthcare professional or the like that will be using the device on the users’ professional qualifications and language skills for handling the device by means of instructions for use in another language (than Danish)